spotter1006/bullet/README.md

 ## Graphics
 A graphics engine renders frames for animations to be displayed on the polar display.
-A collection of graphics elements are superimposed on the frames and animation effects can be applied to them.
-- GraphicElement class - reperesents graphics promatives that can be added to frames for rendering in animations.
-Sub classes:
-    - Ray class - Represents a line extending from the motor axis to the outer edge of the display
-    - Arc class - Represents a  segment of a circle around the periphery of the display
-    - Wedge class - Represents the area enclosed by two rays at different step angle and the arc that connects their outer ends

 - Polar class - Represents the polar chart display
     - Stepper class - interfaces to a DRV8825 stepper motor driver to spin the polar axis